Report: 49ers CB Sherman headed to injured reserve

-San Francisco 49ers cornerback Richard Sherman is headed to injured reserve, NFL Network's Mike Garafolo reported Wednesday.
+San Francisco 49ers cornerback Richard Sherman is reportedly headed to injured reserve.

+NFL Network's Ian Rapoport said Wednesday that the All-Pro veteran is nursing a calf strain, with rest and rehabilitation being the best medicine.

-Garafolo cited undisclosed sources for the news on Sherman, added the All-Pro conrnerback is said to be nursing a leg injury and is likely to be sidelined at least three weeks.
-The 49ers hadn't announced any news on Sherman as of Wednesday morning.
+The 49ers hadn't announced any news on Sherman as of early Wednesday afternoon, although a trip to the IR will sideline him for at least three weeks.

+His backup, Ahkello Witherspoon, is in the concussion protocol, according to The Athletic.
+Witherspoon played four snaps on defense and 13 on special teams in the 49ers' 24-20 season-opening loss to the Arizona Cardinals, logging one tackle.

-Sherman did not appear to be hampered by an injury on Sunday and played 78 of 82 snaps during the 49ers' 24-20 season-opening loss to the Arizona Cardinals.
-The 32-year-old allowed just one catch on two targets for nine yards in Sunday's setback, per Pro Football Focus.
+Sherman did not appear to be hampered by an injury on Sunday and played 78 of 82 defensive snaps.
+The 32-year-old allowed just one catch on two targets for 9 yards in the loss, per Pro Football Focus.

 Sherman recorded 61 tackles, three interceptions and 11 passes defensed in 15 games last season while making his fifth Pro Bowl.